Guide to Surrogacy Law

 There are two main legal elements to the surrogacy process in Ontario:

-The second legal element in the process is called a “declaration of parentage”.
 This is the part of the process that ensures the intended parents are legally recognized as the parents of the child (as opposed to the surrogate).
 Although much of the paperwork is completed prior to the birth, the parties cannot sign until after the child is born.
 The lawyer will send out documents for signature and the originals are returned to the lawyer.
 Once the paperwork is assembled the lawyer will file the paperwork in court.
 At a later date the lawyer will appear before a judge and obtain a court order declaring the intended parents to be the legal parents of the child.
-The intended parents can then use the court order to obtain a birth certificate in Ontario.
+The intended parents can then use the court order to obtain a birth certificate.
+This process is required in some provinces, but not others.
+It is occasionally used in Ontario, typically only if the intended parents are from outside Canada and need a court order to satisfy the laws of their home country.

 At Lisa Feldstein Law Office we also assist clients with communicating arrangements to the hospital to ensure the process goes smoothly, revising birth plans, assisting with birth registrations and other aspects of the process.
 We are “on call” around the time of the delivery to answer questions from clients and hospital staff.